Cornelis Marinus Pleyte

 Cornelis Marinus Pleyte (usually, C.M.
 Pleyte) (24 June 1863 in Leiden – 22 July 1917 in Batavia) was a Dutch museum curator, Dutch East Indies subject-matter expert, teacher, and author.
 He was notable for his classification work on neolithic Indonesian adzes.

 An artifact from Pleyte's collection, now at the Tropenmuseum.

 Early years

-Pleyte was the son of archaeologist Willem Pleyte, who later would become director of the Rijksmuseum van Oudheden; his mother was Catharina Margaretha Templeman van der Hoeven.
-He spent time at a home in Rapenburg.
+Pleyte was the son of archaeologist Willem Pleyte, who later became director of the Rijksmuseum van Oudheden; his mother was Catharina Margaretha Templeman van der Hoeven.
+He spent time at a home on Rapenburg.
 Pleyte attended Japikse school in Leiden, and the Leiden gymnasium.
 From 1879 to 1881, Pleyte and his younger brother studied at the Instituut van Kinsbergen in Elburg.
 He studied in Delft, but did not complete his last year.
-Though he was admitted into the Leiden University, he was not successful with his exams.
+Although he was admitted to Leiden University, he was not successful with his exams.